mtphil/kubeadm-ansible-k8s-cluster/README.md

 # kubeadm-ansible-k8s-cluster

-in order to function, a 'hosts' file must be added in the main directory in the following form:
+A `hosts` file must be added in the main directory in the following form:

 ```
 [masters]